 My Top Reads of 2024

-As 2024 draws to a close, I wanted to share the books that have been great companions, shaped my thinking, sparked curiosity, and transported me to different worlds.
-This year’s reading journey as usual spanned a diverse collection of both non-fiction and fiction, each offering unique perspectives and narratives.
-Here are my top reads of the year:
+As 2024 draws to a close, I want to share the books that have shaped my thinking, sparked curiosity, and offered solace along the way.
+This year’s reading journey spanned fiction and non-fiction alike—each book adding its own insight and perspective.

 Non-Fiction Favourites